-Beginning in 1800 and accelerating markedly after the mid-to-late nineteenth century, that privileged standard of living began to diffuse throughout Europe, North America and Australia.
-In the twentieth century, elite standards of living became pervasive in these areas and in many parts of Asia, a trend which continues in much of Asia today.

-The significance of these transformations can be seen in another way: until the beginning of the nineteenth century, most individuals spent most of their time meeting the basic necessities of life-food, shelter, clothing.
+Beginning in 1800 and accelerating markedly after the midto-late 19th century, that privileged standard of living began to diffuse throughout Europe, North America and Australia.
+In the 20th century, elite standards of living became pervasive in these areas and in many parts of Asia, a trend which continues in much of Asia today.
+The significance of these transformations can be seen in another way: until the beginning of the 19th century, most individuals spent most of their time meeting the basic necessities of life-food, shelter, clothing.
 Today, for most of those in the advanced industrial countries-and for an increasing number in the emerging markets-satisfying these basic necessities of life takes but a few hours of work a week.
-Individuals can choose whether to spend the "extra" time available to work, to earn enough to consume more (higher quality "necessities" or luxuries) or to enjoy more leisure.
+Individuals can choose whether to spend the 'extra' time available to work, to earn enough to consume more (higher quality 'necessities' or luxuries) or to enjoy more leisure.
+15

-Although economists, such as Joseph Schumpeter, had identified the source of these transformative developments as technological progress, it was not until Robert Solow that there was a
+Although economists, such as Joseph Schumpeter (1943), had identified the source of these transformative developments as technological progress, it was not until Robert Solow (1957) that there was a way of quantifying the relative importance of capital accumulation versus technical progress.
+Changes in capital intensity could account for at most a third of changes in output per worker.
+The remainder, identified as the Solow residual, was attributable to various forms of technical progress.16